isomerpages/moe-jurongsec/_our-experiences/CCA   Sports/Sports and Recreational Club.md

 ![](/images/JSS1%20-%20Sports%20and%20Recreational%20Club.jpg)

-The Sports and Recreational Club seeks to give JSS students the chance to participate in a variety of sports and other leisure pursuits.
-Cycling, kayaking, and rock climbing were among our previous activities.
-Our pupils pick up qualities like responsibility, resiliency, cooperation, and sportsmanship through these activities.
-We conducted a zoom presentation on safe cycling for participating residents of Taman Jurong as part of the National Day Celebration activities organized by Taman Jurong this year.
+The Sports and Recreational Club provides JSS students with opportunities to engage in a diverse range of sports and leisure activities.
+In the past, our activities have included cycling, kayaking, and rock climbing, among others.

+Through our activities, our students develop essential qualities such as responsibility, resilience, cooperation, and sportsmanship.
+As part of the National Day Celebration activities organized by Taman Jurong this year, we conducted a Zoom presentation on safe cycling for participating residents.

 ### SRC March Holidays Cycling & Breakfast to Jurong Central Park